google/flutter-desktop-embedding/plugins/README.md

 ## Writing Your Own Plugins

-You can create local packages following the model of plugins here to use in your own projects.
-In particular, `example_plugin` is intended to serve as a starting point for new plugins.
+You can create local packages following the model of the Windows and Linux plugins here to use in your own projects; in particular, `example_plugin` is intended to serve as a starting point for new plugins.
+For macOS, you should instead pass `--macos` when making a plugin with `flutter create` to include macOS support.

 Keep in mind the notes about API stability on the Flutter desktop page linked above.
 On platforms where the plugin API is still unstable, or